ds-fau-ck/Fintech-Data-Migration/README.md

 I implemented email notifications to alert on the success or failure of the pipeline execution.
 This was achieved using **Azure Logic App**, which sent notifications to the relevant stakeholders after the data was successfully moved to the Gold Layer or if any errors occurred during the process.

-### **Step 5: Synapse Pipelines Overview**

-The Synapse pipeline orchestrated the entire process:
-1. **SQL Server to Bronze Layer (Copy)**: Using Lookup and ForEach activities to dynamically move data from SQL Server to ADLS in the Bronze Layer.
-2. **Bronze to Silver Layer (Notebook 1)**: Running a notebook to clean and transform the data in the Silver Layer.
-3. **Silver to Gold Layer (Notebook 2)**: Running another notebook to perform final transformations and aggregations in the Gold Layer.
-4. **Email Notifications**: Using Logic App to notify upon pipeline success or failure.
 ### **Pipeline Running in Azure Synapse**

 ![pipeline!](Pipeline_On_The_Azure_Synapse.jpg)